jinx-iitb/GPG-PointsTo/libGPGPointsTo/README.md

 # libGPGPointsTo

+#### About

+This software has been released as a part of an SERB project on precise and scalable program analysis.
+The project started late, funding was delayed signigicantly so this is not a complete work and is a snapshot of the work when the sponsored project ended.
+Subsequently work is being carried out separately.

 #### Installation
 - Create a build folder inside the current directory.
 - Build the project using the command from build directory.